 Visiting Kupup, the Kupup Lake, Tukla Valley, and Jelep La Pass is best during certain times.
 These places experience lots of snow, so they’re closed from January to April’s end.

-May and June are the most beautiful months since the weather is perfect and the whole land is covered with flowers, including the well-known worldwide rhododendrons.
+May and June are the most beautiful months since the weather is perfect and the whole land is covered with flowers, including the well known worldwide rhododendrons.
 Storms are not a good time to go trekking here, however, summer and harvest season (October – November) are also fantastic and suitable for hikes.

 Also Read : Best Places to Visit in Lachen

-What to Do During Kupup Trip
+Things to Do during Kupup Trip

 You may do and enjoy a variety of things while visiting Kupup Lake.
 The significant ones are as follows